 Full-time students, studying four units per semester, will finish the degree in three years.
 Time frames for part-time and miscellaneous students will vary.
 For the first two years, full-time students will study core units in History, Literature, Philosophy and Theology.
-In their third year, students are required to complete two Science units, and may elect to complete a major by undertaking 8 units of study in a discipline of their choice.
+In their third year, students are required to complete two Science units and six elective units.
+Students may elect to complete a major by choosing four out of the six third-year electives from a single discipline.

 The curriculum is integrated in two ways.
 First, the units of study in each discipline build upon each other from year to year.
 The concepts mastered in first year reappear and inform the content studied in second and third year.
 Second, the disciplines are integrated with each other, allowing students to make connections between them.
 For example, students learn not only about the times in which Shakespeare lived (history) and what he wrote (literature), but also how theological and philosophical debates of his time helped shape his work.